arif18bari/taskmanager/README.md

-# taskmanager
-TTask manager REST API
+Task manager REST API

 Create DB and REST API for task managing using JSON format for interchange.
-— create database taskmanagerdb and change application properties according to your mysql credential.
+--- create database taskmanagerdb and change application properties according to your mysql credential.

 Secure endpoints with Spring Security.
 There should be two roles: USER and ADMIN.